 macOS Finder has been notoriously slow handling some Samba file shares, and Synology users are well aware of this.

-There’s a few situations where controlling your Synology’s services via the command line is necessary.
+There are some occasions where controlling your Synology’s services via the command line is just necessary.

 If you’re looking into removing the Universal Search app from your DSM, because it’s bogging up your NAS, you can do it using root permissions via terminal.